ryandrewjohnson/react-localize-redux/docs/api/action-creators.md

 ## addTranslationForLanguage(data, language)

 Dispatch this action to add translation data for a single language from a json file, or vanilla JS to your redux store.
-Please see [formatting transaltion data](/formatting-translation-data#single-language-format) to ensure your data is in the proper format.
+Please see [formatting translation data](/formatting-translation-data#single-language-format) to ensure your data is in the proper format.

 ** Arguments **